OBo1307/simple-js-app-Pokedex-/README.md

 ## Pokédex (Project for CareerFoundry)

-This is a Javascript app, where I use an external API to get 150 pokémons from the list.
+This is a Javascript app, where I use an external API to get 150 pokémons.

 ### How to use the site: